 Program benefits & cost

-DNS will subsidize enrolment by paying $8,000 per physician participant.
-Each physician will pay the remaining $4,000 in program fees, plus travel and accommodations.
+Doctors Nova Scotia will subsidize enrolment costs by paying $8,000 of the $12,000 program cost per physician participant.
+Each physician is responsible for covering the remaining $4,000 in program fees, plus travel to the Halifax area and accommodations.

 In return for this investment, participants will receive:

 - Six leadership training modules (Participants must attend all six modules of the program.)

 - Nov.
 23-24

 - Jan.
 11-12, 2019

 - March 8-9 (note date change from March 22-23)

 - April 12-13